ansible-collections/community.mysql/TESTING.md

     - "3.8"
     - "3.9"
     - "3.10"
+    - "3.11" (for stable-2.15+)
+    - "3.12" (for stable-2.16+)
-  - Description: If `Python -V` shows an unsupported version, use this option and choose one of the version available on your system.
-Use `ls /usr/bin/python3*|grep -v config` to list them.
+  - Description: If `Python -V` shows an unsupported version, use this option to select a compatible Python version available on your system.
+Use `ls /usr/bin/python3*|grep -v config` to list the available versions (You may have to install one).
+Unsupported versions are those that are too recent for the Ansible version you are using.
+In such cases, you will see an error message similar to: 'This version of ansible-test cannot be executed with Python version 3.12.3.
+Supported Python versions are: 3.9, 3.10, 3.11'.

 - `ansible`
   - Mandatory: true